Digital Employee Training: How Companies Efficiently Implement Training

 • the results of quizzes and other interactions

-Conclusion: How to implement digital employee training efficiently
+Conclusion: How to efficiently implement digital employee training

-The interplay of several factors is crucial:
+The interaction of several factors is crucial:

 • clear and measurable learning objectives